EBISPOT/OLS/ols-apps/ols-solr-app/README.md

 # OLS-SOLR
 This module is a spring boot application for creating a SOLR index from a given ontology.

-You need a local version of SOLR running, we are currently testing with version 4.10.3.
+You need a local version of SOLR running, we are currently running with version 5.2.1.

 Start SOLR in the example directory with the config supplied by this module

 e.g.

-java -Dsolr.solr.home=<PATH TO HERE>/ols/ols-solr/src/main/solr-conf -jar start.jar
+solr-5.2.1/bin/solr -Dsolr.solr.home=<OLS INSTALL DIR>/ols/ols-solr/solr-5-config

 You can also optionally set the -Dsolr.data.dir= to a location where the SOLR indexes will get created